hungyipu/Odyssey/README.md

 |---Loop End: if the ray enter the black hole or outside the region of interest<br />

 <br />
 Odyssey is fast, accurate, and flexible.
-New user-defined task can be assigned by simply modifying the job detail indicated inside the above *job-details region*.
+New user-defined task can be assigned by simply modifying the job-details.

 <br />
 <br />Alternatively, to add a new Task (e.g., task 3), following recipe can be useful:
  1. add file: task3.h</li>